 You might assume that the most crucial information is always communicated through traditionally formal methods such as professionally written emails, but in reality, it’s not that simple.

-In busy work environments, you need to be ready to give out or receive essential information in any form, making verbal communication skills just as important as written communication skills.
+For example, quick updates or last-minute changes are often made through a brief verbal exchange.
+In a busy working environment, you need to be ready to give or receive essential information in any form, so verbal communication skills are just as important as written communication skills.
+Being adaptable can save time and avoid misunderstandings, especially when decisions need to be made quickly.

-To be a successful communicator, you need to be able to get your point across accurately and respectfully, whether you’re giving a formal presentation or casually speaking with co-workers on a Chanty channel.
+To be a successful communicator, you need to be able to get your point across accurately and respectfully, whether you’re giving a formal presentation or chatting casually with colleagues on a Chanty channel.
+Verbal communication is about making connections and understanding your audience, regardless of the setting.

 Advantages of verbal communication in building professional relationships